abirh2/ramadan-companion/docs/features.md

 5. Distances calculated using Haversine formula (in km)
 6. Food places sorted by distance (nearest first)
 7. Client displays distances in user's preferred unit (mi/km)

+### Location Persistence
+All location updates (manual search or Locate button) automatically persist to both localStorage and Supabase profile (if authenticated).
+This ensures location survives page refreshes, navigation, and works across devices for authenticated users.

+**Storage Priority:**
+- **Write:** All location updates save to localStorage + profile (if authenticated)
+- **Read:** Profile (if authenticated) → localStorage → no location

+**Behavior:**
+- **Locate button (📍):** Detects current location → persists to storage → shows results
+- **Manual search:** User searches city/address → persists to storage → shows results
+- **Page refresh/navigation:** Reads persisted location → shows results from last known location
+- **Cross-device sync:** Authenticated users see their location on all devices

+This fixes the bug where moving locations within the same city (e.g., Bronx → Manhattan) would revert to old location after refresh.

 ### Sequential Search Strategy
 **Smart API quota management:**